The Current State of Autonomous Vehicle Insurance

 - Cloud and API attacks: 67% of 2025 incidents originated from telematics and cloud back-ends, enabling ecosystem-wide disruptions across entire AV fleets

-Only 19% of consumers report feeling secure in connected vehicles — signaling that cybersecurity coverage is becoming an essential, not optional, part of AV insurance.
+Only 19% of consumers report feeling secure in connected vehicles — and 87% say strong cybersecurity influences their vehicle purchase decisions.
+Cybersecurity coverage is becoming an essential, not optional, part of AV insurance.
 Learn more about how software-defined vehicles are reshaping cyber coverage requirements.

 Repair Costs and Their Impact on Premiums

 AV repair costs continue to outpace traditional vehicle repairs significantly in 2026.
+Auto insurance costs have risen approximately 64% from December 2020 to December 2025, with technology-driven repair complexity a major structural driver.
 Understanding how these costs affect your premiums is critical — even minor incidents can become major claims when advanced sensor recalibration is required.
-Review our guide on auto repair cost inflation to see the full picture.
+Review our guide on ADAS insurance impact to see the full picture.

 How Insurance Is Evolving in 2026